-The Serious Emotional Disturbance Home and Community Based Waiver (SEDW) is a program available to children up to 21 years of age with serious emotional disturbances (SED) that are at risk of being placed in a state psychiatric hospital, that are Medicaid eligible, that have high level of needs, and that live with their birth or legally adoptive parents (or have a plan to return to such/legal guardian/ in a foster home with permanency plan).
-The SEDW allows for enhancement of or additions to Medicaid state plan covered services including but not limited to wraparound service (required), community living supports, respite, family and non-family home care training, family support and training, child therapeutic foster care, therapeutic overnight camp, transitional services, therapeutic activities (recreation, music, and art therapies), and other specialty services.
-If you would like more information about SEDW, please contact your CMH staff/ Access Center or customer service office as listed beginning on page 16.
+The Serious Emotional Disturbance Home and Community Based Services Waiver (SEDW) is an authorized 1915(c) program available to children up to 21 years of age with serious emotional disturbances (SED) and who meet state child psychiatric hospital level of care.
+Eligible participants must reside with their birth or adoptive family or have a plan to return to their birth or adoptive home or reside with a legal guardian or reside in a foster home with a permanency plan or be age 18 and older and live independently with supports.
+Individuals must demonstrate serious functional limitations that impair their ability to function in the community, be under the age of 18 when approved, and have a primary SEDW qualifying diagnosis The SEDW allows for enhancement of or additions to Medicaid state plan covered services including but not limited to Wraparound Service (required), Community Living Supports (CLS), Respite Care, Family and Non-Family Home Care Training, Family Support and Training, Child Therapeutic Foster Care (CTFC), Therapeutic Overnight Camp, Transitional Services, Therapeutic Activities (Recreation, Music, and Art Therapies), Choice Voucher, Overnight Health and Safety Support (OHSS) and other specialty services.
+If you would like more information about SEDW, please contact your CMH staff/Access Center or customer services as listed beginning on page 16.

-Autism Benefit:
+Behavioral Health Treatment (Autism Benefit):